 Well, there is no strict upper limit on that.
 Any information that needs some privacy can be encrypted with this approach.
-However, in the present scenario, most of the information belongs to secret operations, business data, defense applications and lots more.
+However, in the present scenario, most of the information belongs to secret operations, business data, defense applications, and lots more.
 Cryptography is an approach that can encode both digital, as well as analog information and data without facing any issue.

-It all depends on the security of network itself in such a case.
+It all depends on the security of the network itself in such a case.
 If the network is secure, the information can be shared.
 In case not, I will probably wait for the Cryptography tool to be active.
 This is because any information without proper encryption can easily be leaked.